 Alcohol and drug abuse are not exclusive to any specific group or population.
 It spans across race, socioeconomic status, gender and age.
-According to the National Institute of Health, over 23 million American adults have a drug use disorder, but tragically only about 25% will ever receive care or treatment for their addiction.
+According to the National Institute of Health, over 23 million American adults have a substance use disorder, but tragically only about 25% will ever receive care or treatment for their addiction.
 Likewise, over 30% of adults have an alcohol use disorder but only 20% will receive the addiction treatment services they need.
-Untreated chemical dependency has devastating impacts not only on the individual, but on the family.
+Untreated chemical dependency and addiction can have devastating impacts not only on the individual, but on the family.

-An estimated 11% of children live with at least one parent who is in need of treatment and those children are three times more likely to become victims of abuse or neglect.
+A recent report from the Substance Abuse and Mental Health Services Administration (SAMHSA) found that an estimated 11% of children live with at least one parent who needs treatment.
+Those children are also three times more likely to become victims of abuse or neglect.
 Untreated chemical dependency also affects the economy, costing US employers about $81 billion a year, as 70% of current drug users are employed.